Flying Lufthansa with a Cat in Cabin (2026): Fees, Carrier Size & What the Counter Actually Checks

 How strict is Lufthansa about the 8 kg weight limit?

-Traveller reports suggest Lufthansa apply weight checks more consistently than many comparable carriers — Frankfurt check-in staff in particular are frequently mentioned.
+Stricter than most European carriers in traveller reports.
+Multiple FlyerTalk and TripAdvisor accounts describe Frankfurt check-in staff as particularly careful about weighing pets at the desk.
 Being slightly over is a real risk of refusal.
 Weigh your cat in the carrier at home before you travel and treat the limit as hard.

 Can I fly Lufthansa with a cat from the UK or Ireland?

 Lufthansa officially reserves the right to refuse cabin pet bookings on UK, Ireland, and Bangalore (India) routes.
-In practice, call Lufthansa to confirm before booking any of these routes — don’t assume the booking will go through until you have written confirmation.
+Call Lufthansa to confirm before booking any of these routes — don’t assume the booking will go through until you have written confirmation.

 Can my cat travel in Business Class on Lufthansa?